NREL/EnergyPlus/design/FY2019/Interzone Air Wall NFP and Design.md

 *Field: From Surface 1*

-This field specifies the name of the “from surface”.
+This field specifies the name of the "from surface".
 All other surfaces in this object must be within the same enclosure at this surface.
-If there are no air boundaries in the simulation with Solar and Radiant Modeling Method = GroupedZones, then that all of the surfaces must be within the same zone.
-If there are GroupedZone air boundaries, then all of the surfaces must be within the connected group of zones.
+If the zone for this surface has no air boundaries (Construction:AirBoundary) with Radiant Exchange Method = GroupedZones, then all other surfaces must be within the same zone.
+If there are one or more GroupedZone air boundaries, then all other surfaces must be within the connected group of zones.

 ## Outputs Description ##